InfectedIsm/proof-of-security/README.md

 > 3h on Wenwin, almost done.

 #### DAY 134 14-june-2023
 > 1h30 on Wenwin, trying to no overlook functions that I do not understand.
-Usually I would go quickly over files to get a grasp, but one of my weakness is the ability to fully understand complex functions.
+Usually I would go quickly over files to get a grasp then go back if needed, but one of my weakness is the ability to fully understand complex functions.
 So I'll try to work on that.

 #### DAY 133 13-june-2023
 > Spent 1h on Wenwin.
 I decided to try another method to find the ones that best fits to me.
 This time I'm gonna start by reading the codebase, then after its done, read the doc.